 It turns out that the mill I was using the "OtherMill" doesn't need a PNG format, but instead just works off of the .brd layout from EAGLE directly.
 However, I did come up with several glitches before the final design was milled properly.
 First, I added an extra outline and then milled not only the traces but ALSO the outline(s) with the 1/64th endmill.
 Even before that, I was getting error messages that my traces were too small because I didn't switch my endmill size from 1/32 (the size I will be using for just the outline cut) to the 1/64 size for tracing.
 When I finally got the mill to start, I also realized that not only was my outline getting "traced" but I forgot to properly position my board layout on the software interface, and so accidentally milling into the mill bed itself (yikes!) and damaging the 1/64 endmill.
 I also didn't get the traces with sufficient thickness (and too much clearance) and so produced a board with very thin copper tracings, which would make the board vulnerable to shorting once in use.
 Here below are some of the flubs:

-Poorly Traced Board
+Figure 23: Poorly Traced Board

+Whew!!
 This (very long and many-times arduous) experience was all in the end really eye-opening and made me feel really knowledgable and powerful, being able to put together circuit boards.
 I am now filling in the gaps of my engineering knowledge (slowly but surely) and do see myself using these skills moving forward.

 The goal for my final project is to create a "comfort enhancing" multi-display multifunctional shoe that conforms to my foot and changes color through an LED array display.
 The goal will be to manipulate "soft actuation" devices within the shoe's internal lining via signals from a Low-Power (hopefully) Bluetooth device that syncs with an app on your phone.
 There will also be other signals to change the color of an LED array on the outer shell of the shoe that the PCB needs to satisfy.
-I want my shoe to be a mini-computer with piezoelectric devices for pressure sensing and actuation causeed by expanding and contracting gel-filled pockets.
-Also considering include shape memory alloy devices as aonother subset of output devices for the shoe.
+I want my shoe to be a mini-computer with piezoelectric devices for pressure sensing and actuation caused by expanding and contracting gel-filled pockets.
+I am also considering including shape memory alloy devices as aonother subset of output devices for the shoe.
 This will be fleshed out in more detail during the Output Devices week!